|Pilot F/O Eugene Haydn Weber, 404864 (KIA, BR) Rockhampton, QLD

 Crashed March 3, 1944

 Built by Curtiss.
-Assigned U. S. Army Air Force serial number 42-105740.
+Assigned U. S. Army Air Force (USAAF) as P-40N-5-CU Warhawk serial number 42-105740.
 Disassembled and shipped overseas to Australia.

-During September 1943, assigned to the Royal Australian Air Force (RAAF) to 15 ARDRP.
-Assigned to 78 Squadron and delivered on January 28, 1944.
+During September 1943 assigned to the Royal Australian Air Force (RAAF) as P-40 Kittyhawk serial number A29-537 to 15 ARDRP.
+On January 28, 1944 assigned to 78 Squadron and delivered.
 No known nickname or nose art.